alan-s/eigenface-recognition/README.md

 A small and lightweight application utilising eigenvectors to demonstrate human face recognition.

-The VB.NET WinForms application aims to retreive the nearest image in an enrolled dataset of faces, utilising additioanl pre-processing techniques to improve accuracy.
+The VB.NET WinForms application aims to retrieve the nearest image in an enrolled dataset of faces, utilising additional pre-processing techniques to improve accuracy.

 I completed this work as part of an undergraduate degree at King's College London, accompanied by a paper titled ***"An Investigation into Biometric Recognition for Mobile Devices"***.